Isaiahmmking/Stepper-Music-Project/README.md

 *TL:DR at end*

 ## Basic description:

-This is a project I built to help my understanding of javascript.
-It is a musicial instrument made from stepper motors.
+This is a an open-source project involving a musical instrument built using stepper motors that I have made improvements to.
+Specifically, I made improvements to the JavaScript codebase including optimizing control methods, enhancing user interface, improving code readability, and fixing minor errors.
+This has resulted in smoother performance, m user interaction, or easier maintenance].
+This project deepened my understanding of JavaScript and hardware integration, while also demonstrating my ability to enhance existing systems through thoughtful problem-solving and coding expertise."
+I DID NOT

 ---
 # Project idea